Skip to Content

 • Advance Directives

 Putting together a solid will is all about knowing who you can trust.
 As you think about who will receive your assets and property, you will also need to appoint an executor.
-The executor of your will should be someone that you can trust to carry out your wishes and to shepherd your assets through probate court.
+The executor of your will should be someone whom you can trust to carry out your wishes and shepherd your assets through probate court.

 What is Probate?

 Probate is the process that proves that your will is a legitimate document and then handles your debts appropriately.
 Part of your executor’s job will be to compile a list of your debts, assets, and properties to bring before the court.
-The judge will then determine the will’s legitimacy and use your asset to pay any final debts.
+The judge will then determine the will’s legitimacy and use your assets to pay any final debts.

-The assets and property left after debts are paid will be divided up among the people you have appointed to receive it.
+The assets and property left after debts are paid will be divided among the people you have appointed to receive them.
 However, they won’t be able to inherit anything from you until the probate process is over.
 Something to keep in mind is that the probate process can often take a lot of time.
-Legal fees can sometimes take a bite out of the overall inheritance depending on how long the proceedings go on for.
+Legal fees can sometimes take a bite out of the overall inheritance, depending on how long the proceedings go on for.
 For some people, this can make a living trust a far better option for their situation.

 What is a Living Trust?